hueblu/octyl/README.md

 ## Contributing

-Contributions to RustyTerminalTextEditor are welcome!
 If you'd like to contribute, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Roadmap